Reed Island State Park

 Ringed by a sandy beach and clusters of deciduous and evergreen trees, the island's interior is flat and meadow-like.
 The park is accessible only by water, so why not paddle over for the day or the night?

 After the sun sets on Portland and Vancouver to the west, you'll have the 2.5-mile-long island to yourself, as there are only two primitive campsites.
 There are no facilities or potable water so visitors must pack out what they pack in.
 Though campers can beach their boats near the campsites, this undeveloped park has no docks or buoys.
-In other words, despite its proximity of cities and landmarks, the Reed Island experience will be a rustic one, indeed.
+In other words, despite its proximity to cities and landmarks, the Reed Island experience will be a rustic one, indeed.

-Reed Island State Park is a 510-acre marine park located east of Vancouver.
+Reed Island State Park is a 427-acre marine park located east of Vancouver.
 The park is part of the Columbia River Water Trail and features an active heron colony on the southwest side of the island.

-The park has 2 primitive campsites and two picnic sites.
+The park has two primitive campsites and two picnic sites.
 There are no restroom facilities of any kind.
 The campsites are located on the southwest end of the island.
 There is no potable water or garbage service on the island.
 Visitors must pack out what they pack in.

 For fee information, check out our camping rates page.